DanBuchan/ZCoC/README.md

 [Gamer Gate](https://www.reddit.com/r/GamerGhazi) or even [4Chan](www.4chan.org)
 then ZCoC is for you!

+And we totally didn't write this because we once taken down a peg or two by a project mod for using offensive language and we still resent them.

 #### What if... we all agreed that...

 1. We are all adults.
 Capable of having totally adult discussions.
 Not at all